CSCfi/csc-user-guide/docs/data/sensitive-data/intro.md

 SD Services  (Open Beta) consists of two components:

-   * **SC Connect** is a web user interface for importing data to SD Services and facilitating sensitive data management
+   * **SC Connect** is a web user interface for importing data to SD Services and facilitating sensitive data management.

    * **SD Desktop** is a web user interface that provides access to a secure virtual computing environment ( or virtual desktop).
 This virtual desktop is not connected to the internet.
 This enables secure computation and processing of sensitive data.
 All CSC project members and collaborators can access the same computing environment (or desktop ) so you don't have to generate multiple copies of your data.
 As data can't be exported from SD desktop, it can be used to provide a limited and restricted access to a specific dataset.